cloudfoundry/uaa/docs/UAA-APIs.rst

 *Notes about this API*

-* The client must have autoapprove, or you will not get a code back
+* The client must have autoapprove=true, or you will not get a code back
 * If the client doesn't have a redirect_uri registered, it is an required parameter of the request
-* The token must have scope "uaa.user"
+* The token must have scope "uaa.user" in order for this request to succeed

 *Sample curl commands for this flow*